- 17 - Acts 1-1-5 MP300:00

 Acts 1:2 - "Until the day in which he was taken up (his ascension), after that he through the Holy Ghost had given commandments unto the apostles whom he had chosen."
 To the best of my knowledge this is the first mention of the leading of the Holy Ghost (or Holy Spirit) in regard to instructing Christian disciples (followers of Christ).
 The ministry of the Holy Spirit began after the Lord ascended up to Heaven and has continued to this day.
 That ministry not only leads Christians but convicts sinners and points them to Jesus Christ as Savior.
 In some places in the book of Acts we would see that this guidance from our Lord through the Holy Spirit is spoken of especially by Paul who was even forbidden to go certain places by the Holy Spirit.
 This is fulfillment of the scripture found in John 16:13-14.

 Acts 1:3 - "To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God."
 The passion spoken of in this verse obviously is his crucifixion for the sins of mankind.
 His resurrection is also reinforced in the statement "he shewed himself ALIVE."
 The words "infallible proofs" used here is speaking of certainty that cannot be challenged or refuted in any manner.
-The fact that he was seen of them for 40 days cements the authenticity of his resurrection along with other things mentioned in scripture such as his sudden appearances and disappearances and how he was not immediately recognized until he opened the eyes of those he spoke with.
+The fact that he was seen of them for 40 days cements the authenticity of his resurrection along with other things mentioned in scripture such as his sudden appearances and disappearances and how he was not immediately recognized until he opened the eyes of those he spoke with on the road to Emmaus.
 I believe that Jesus telling them of the things of the Kingdom of God was to instruct them and encourage them at the same time.
 It was hope in a turbulent time.

 Acts 1:4 - "And being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which saith he, ye have heard of me."
 Now here Jesus is assembled with the disciples (no mention of where) and he then commands them to stay in Jerusalem to receive the 'promise of the Father' which they had heard of Jesus.
 We know as this history continues that Jesus was speaking of the day of Pentecost when the Holy Spirit would fall on the disciples and give them power to speak boldly the things of God.
 There are those who would tell us that this baptism was a one time anointing that was never to be repeated after early church history was fulfilled.
 I personally believe that statement to be ludicrous since we need that power ourselves every day of our lives in order to battle the forces of spiritual wickedness in high places Paul mentioned in Ephesians 6:12.
 Do those who subscribe to the end of the baptism in the Holy Spirit honestly think we need less anointing and power in our generation than these great men needed in theirs?
 With evil abounding on every side I believe we need it now as much as ever in the history of the Christian church.
 The lack of that power is obvious everywhere in our nation.